Home Ā» Home Ā» Tips on Transitioning Container Gardens to Fall

 Most of these fall plants and flowers will survive a light first frost and are perfect for fall planting.

-There are likely lots of container plants from your summer planters that will look great in your fall containers too.
+There are likely lots of container plants from your summer planters that will still look great in your fall containers too!
 They include purple fountain grass, ornamental grasses, spikes, creeping jenny, ivy, coleus, vinca vine, sweet potato vine and more.
-If these plants are looking overgrown, you can simply trim them.
+Herbs are also a fun choice!
+If any of these plants are looking overgrown, you can simply trim them.

 Steps for Transitioning Container Gardens to Fall: